Arvore Repo Hub

 Not all models are equal for development work.
 Our stack:

-• Claude Opus 4.6 for complex tasks — multi-file refactors, architecture decisions, agent orchestration, code review.
-It’s the most capable model for sustained, multi-step reasoning across large codebases.
+• Claude Opus 4.6 for complex tasks — multi-file refactors, architecture decisions, code review, and reasoning across many repos.
+It’s the most capable model for sustained, multi-step work across large codebases.

 • Faster models for quick, scoped tasks — simple bug fixes, test generation, single-file changes.
 Cheaper and lower latency when the task doesn’t need deep reasoning.

-The orchestrator chooses the model per step.
-Refinement and review need the best model.
+Match the model to the task.
+Refinement and review benefit from the best model.
 A quick lint fix doesn’t.

 Key insight: the model matters less than the context you give it.
 Opus 4.6 with poor context produces worse results than a smaller model with excellent context.
 Repo Hub exists to solve the context problem.

 Ad-hoc prompting produces ad-hoc results.
-The biggest productivity gain isn’t a better model — it’s a structured pipeline:
+The biggest productivity gain isn’t a better model — it’s giving the AI the right capabilities and letting it pull what each task needs:

 This consistency is what makes “weeks instead of months” possible.
-Not magic — process.
+Not magic — capabilities the AI can reach for, reliably.

 Encode knowledge in skills